-When Ray and I first started on our trip to Peru, I had thought that I would write two posts on our trip.
+When I first started on my trip to Peru, I had thought that I would write two posts on my trip.
 “One on our hike and one on our trip to Lima.
 Done and done!”
 However, after stepping foot in beautiful Cusco, Peru, I knew that sharing about this gorgeous city was an opportunity not to be missed.

 Things to Do / Places to Visit

 - Walk around Plaza De Aramas – This square in the center of town hosts stunning cathedrals and a wide array of restaurant patios overlooking the square.
 Perfect for people watching or to feel like you’ve travelled back in time.
 Please note that I HIGHLY recommend not feeding the stray dogs that are old pets (we’re talking poodles and retrievers here.)
 They will continue to follow you around town for an extended period of time.

 - Visit La Merced – While not as noticeable as the nearby La Compania and La Catedral, this is only because it is a block off of the main square.
 However, it’s relative distance from the heart of town is no match for the elegance that is inside this church.
 Dripping with stunning chandeliers, the alter is a massive structure entirely carved in wood.
 The doors opened every night at 6pm while we were there, with a church service starting at 9:30pm – doors will stay open during the church service if you’d like to attend.

 - San Pedro Market – Visiting this colorful market is an experience not to be missed.
 Sectioned based on what the vendors are selling, the aisles are full of a HUGE selection of anything you can dream of – 100+ types of salt, fresh baked pastries galore, a massive assortment of different types of potatoes, or, if you’re feeling adventurous, pickled snakes (you read that right.)
 Visit on the weekdays if you’re pining for a sense of the crowds, or visit on the weekends for a much tamer trip.

 Where to Eat